 Notes for Contributors

-Asian Journal of Canadian Studies (AJCS) invites scholarly submissions that will contribute to the journal’s aim of providing a forum for disseminating information and research on Canada in all disciplines.
-Published twice yearly (July 30 and December 31), the AJCS is a peer-reviewed, interdisciplinary journal devoted to the analysis and discussion of all aspects of Canada such as Canadian society, politics, economics, culture, and others.
+Asia-Pacific Journal of Canadian Studies (APJCS) invites scholarly submissions that will contribute to the journal’s aim of providing a forum for disseminating information and research on Canada in all disciplines.
+Published twice yearly (July 30 and December 31), the APJCS is a peer-reviewed, interdisciplinary journal devoted to the analysis and discussion of all aspects of Canada such as Canadian society, politics, economics, culture, and others.
 The Journal welcomes contributions from scholars who are interested in Canadian studies.
 The Journal will also entertain proposals for Special Thematic Issues.
-These proposals should clearly explain how the topic or theme fits with the aim of the AJCS.
+These proposals should clearly explain how the topic or theme fits with the aim of the APJCS.

 Preparing the Manuscript